yoodame/ld_import/README.markdown

 RDFimporter module
 ==================
-RDFimporter is primarily a set of plugins for the [Feeds module][feeds] that can be used to import RDF content from remote sources and map that content to Drupal nodes.
+RDFimporter is primarily a set of plugins for the [Feeds module][feeds] that can be used to import remote RDF resources and map their content to Drupal nodes.
 It can be used for both one-time imports and periodic data imports.

 Most of the Drupal functionality comes from the Feeds module itself.
 All RDF fetching and parsing is handled by the [ARC2 RDF framework][arc2].
 (Both great pieces of software)